 The PC1 interface by definition provides application layer signalling between UE and ProSe Application Server and thus should not be limited to be defined by SA2.
 The UE application layer can decide to choose PC1 interface or PC3 interface for ProSe code management, and the potential concflicts can also be handled by application layer if both interfaces are used.

-It is proposed to remove the EN and add some clarificaitons that PC1 is out of SA2 scope.
+It is proposed to remove the EN.

 Editor's note: Encoding of the type information will be determined by stage 3 in CT WG1.